 The American Concrete Institute agrees.
-Section 11.10.1 of the ACI Guide to Concrete Floor and Slab Construction states:

-"Earlier filling will result in greater separation and will lead to the need for more substantial correction; this separation does not indicate a failure of the filler".
+Section 11.10.1 of the ACI Guide to Concrete Floor and Slab Construction states "Earlier filling will result in greater separation and will lead to the need for more substantial correction; this separation does not indicate a failure of the filler".

 It is also very important that the slab be acclimated to its final operating temperature before filling joints.
-Joint Filler separation associated with slab shrinkage and the additional labor required to refill the open lines in the joint should be discussed in advance of any joint filling operation to determine the owners' expectations and acceptance.
-When filling joints in a cold storage or freezer facility the joints should be filled while the room is at its final operating temperature.
-Filling joints before acclimating the slab to final operating temperature will result in greater joint separation.
-Please refer to Tech Bulletin 3: Cold Weather Material Handling for more information.
+Joint Filler separation associated with slab shrinkage and the additional labor required to refill the open lines in the joint should be discussed in advance of any joint filling operation to determine the owners expectations and acceptance.